My name is Lena Kay Rufus. Since March 28, 2003, I no longer live on Earth. On that day, I unexpectedly died from meningitis.

 During childhood, I enjoyed being around farm animals as well as living on the reservation of the Bad River Band of Lake Superior Chippewa in Northern Wisconsin.
 I played Suzuki violin during first grade.
 I loved going to school and excelled in my studies.

 Although my life was short, my accomplishments are many.
 I was active at Washburn High School where I studied diligently.
 I was able to spend much of my senior year enrolled in courses at Northland College.
 I played the clarinet and after learning French, traveled to Paris.
 I served as an officer in several high school clubs and associations.
 I was a Stanford University student at the time of my death.
-Education was a crucial aspect of my life.
+Education was central to my life.

 On April 1, 2003, my life celebration ceremony took place on my home reservation.
 I said goodbye to hundreds of people I loved dearly.
 There are too many loves to mention except for Mom and Dad, who supported me in all aspects of my life.
 On this date also, the tribal elders honored me with the Ojibwe name of Ogitchidakwe, warrior woman.